karuvally/life/README.md

 # life
-Learning must go on till one's last breath
+Learning must go on till one's last breath.
+This repository contains my experiments with the C language.